 Here are my best tips for RVers spending Thanksgiving on the road…

 Find A Turkey Pan

-Pick one that fits in your oven and a bird to match.
+Pick one that fits in your RV oven and buy a bird to match.

-Before you know it, the aroma of a roasting turkey will have everyone anxious for dinner!
+Before you know it, the aroma of a roasting turkey will have everyone anxious for dinner around your campsite!